What is SEO Copywriting?

 One good example is from Neil Patel.

-It’s short and it’s to the point, then again underneath he’s able to expand upon what that means.
+It’s short and it’s to the point, then underneath he has a sub-headline that expands on his headline.

-So just a great short to the point question can do wonders for a headline.
+So a great short to the point question can do wonders as a headline.

 On our landing page, I’ve used number 10 there.
 You’ll notice that on a lot of news articles.